 Large-scale hostilities and mass displacement across the northern governorates, combined with a severe economic downturn, mean that the overall food security situation is rapidly deteriorating across the country, and families require support to meet their needs and rebuild their lives.

 WFP estimates that 12.4 million Syrians are now food insecure.
 This is an increase of 4.5 million in the last year alone and the highest number ever recorded.
-Years of conflict, displacement, soaring food prices and a decline in the value of the Syrian Pound have affected the lives and nutritional status of some of the country’s most vulnerable people, including women and children.
-Today, more parents than ever before are struggling to feed their children.
-The price of basic food items is now 29 times higher than pre-crisis averages.
+Years of conflict, displacement, soaring food prices and a decline in the value of the Syrian Pound have put additional pressure on families who are now struggling to afford the basics.

-WFP provides life-saving food assistance to 4.8 million people in Syria each month.
-This includes families who require emergency food during conflicts and displacement, and also those who need help to improve their nutrition and take ownership of their food security.
-Each month WFP supports children across the country to eat healthy meals and snacks at school, mothers and children to eat more nutritious diets, and families to gain new skills to earn an income and create brighter futures.
+WFP provides life-saving food assistance to 5.6 million people in Syria each month.
+This assistance helps children across the country to eat healthy meals and snacks at school, mothers and children to eat more nutritious diets, and families to gain new skills to earn an income and create brighter futures.

 What the World Food Programme is doing in Syria

 WFP’s nutrition programme helps children to get the best possible start in life and supports pregnant and nursing mothers to fight and prevent malnutrition.
-WFP currently supports 224,000 people to improve their nutrition across all 14 governates of Syria.
+WFP currently supports 412,000 pregnant and nursing women and girls and children aged 6—23 months to access nutrient-rich foods and improve their diets across all 14 governates in Syria.
 Women are provided with cash and vouchers to diversify their diets, improve vitamin and mineral intake, and meet their nutritional needs.

 Livelihoods and resilience